-With their authoritative presence, utilitarian character, and power-packed mechanicals, SUVs have been attracting the masses since their introduction.
-While compact SUVs have captured a huge part of Indian automobile space, they have not been able to fill the shoes of full-fledged SUVs.
-Every month, we see many SUVs selling in more numbers than compact SUVs, despite the former being considerably more expensive than the latter.
-Continuing their strong performance in February 2025, SUVs once again sold in huge numbers.
-Here are the best-selling SUVs of February 2024, excluding the best-selling compact SUVs of February 2025.
+Indians have always been big on SUVs, making them tower over all other body types in terms of popularity as well as demand.
+While compact SUVs have captured a huge part of the Indian automobile space, they have not been able to fill the demand for larger SUVs.
+Every month, we see many SUVs selling in more numbers than compact SUVs, despite the former being considerably pricier than the latter.
+Continuing their strong performance in March 2025, SUVs once again sold in huge numbers.
+Here are the best-selling SUVs of March 2025, excluding the best-selling compact SUVs.

 Highest Selling SUVs in India